Probate

 In California, many probate proceedings take between 9 and 18 months.
 At The Law Offices of Daniel Hunt, we represent our clients throughout the entire probate process according to California Probate Law and the wishes of the decedent.
 We help clients navigate all of the following probate administration tasks.

 The first step in the California probate process is to file the deceased person’s will with the appropriate California Probate Court.
 Our attorneys can help file the will and petition the Probate Court to appoint the personal representative designated in the will.
 If the deceased individual did not name a personal representative because the will did not specify a person, that person is predeceased, or the decedent had no will, then an individual may seek to be appointed by the Probate Court.
-We can assist the proposed personal representative in the mandatory noticing to the creditors and the beneficiaries of the estate.
+We can assist the proposed personal representative in the mandatory notice to the creditors and the beneficiaries of the estate.

 After being appointed, the personal representative is required to gather all of the essential records and accounts.
-This aspect of the probate process can take time, as some assets are challenging to find – especially when the deceased did not keep thorough records.
+This aspect of the probate process can take time, as some assets are challenging to find, especially when the deceased did not keep thorough records.
 Personal representatives have a legal duty to distribute the assets after petitioning the California probate court to close the estate administration.

 After the proposed personal representative files the probate petition, interested parties may challenge the petition.
 Interested parties include heirs of the deceased, creditors of the estate, and beneficiaries named in the testator’s will.
 There are various reasons that an estate may be susceptible to a challenge.
 Here are a few of the reasons interested parties may challenge a will: